Are personal trainer roles intriguing to you?

 PERIOD.

-Although clients may naturally feel more inclined to vent to us and express their thoughts and feelings, we are not their therapists.
+Although clients may naturally feel more inclined to vent to us and express their thoughts and feelings, trainers do fall under the category of therapists.

-So we are not to provide any type of mental health counseling or talk therapy to clients.
+Personal trainers do not provide any type of mental health counseling or talk therapy to clients.

 When do personal trainers have romantic relationships with clients?